QuentinRa/blog.quentinra.dev/tools/rst/syntax/math.md

 ```

-Please refer to latex course to learn how to write
+Please refer to the latex course to learn how to write
 maths in latex.